junobuild/juno-docker/README.md

 There are two categories:

 - Juno Modules → Core parts of Juno
-- Services → Well-known canisters and/or applications that can be enabled or disabled on the emulated Internet Computer network.
+- Services → Well-known canisters and/or applications on the emulated Internet Computer network.

 | Module                                                                                                | Skylab ✅ | Satellite ✅ | Console ✅ |
 |-------------------------------------------------------------------------------------------------------| --------- | ------------ | ---------- |